SPAIN & PORTUGAL

 1932

-S'Agaró was conceived in the 1920s as a planned resort town on the Costa Brava — a Catalan answer to the Côte d'Azur — and La Gavina was its centrepiece.
+S'Agaró was conceived in the 1920s as a planned resort town on the Costa Brava, a Catalan answer to the Côte d'Azur, built from scratch by a single visionary developer, and La Gavina was designed from the outset to be its centrepiece.
 Ava Gardner stayed.
-Orson Welles was a regular.
-The hotel sits in a Mediterranean garden overlooking a cove, and the atmosphere is closer to a private seaside villa than a commercial hotel.
-74 rooms and a sense of midcentury Mediterranean glamour that hasn't faded.
+Orson Welles was a regular, drawn as much by the discretion as the setting.
+The hotel sits within a private Mediterranean garden overlooking a sheltered cove, and the atmosphere owes more to a private seaside villa than to any commercial hotel of comparable size.
+74 rooms, and a sense of midcentury Mediterranean glamour that four generations of ownership have never allowed to fade.

 San Sebastián